-regimentation for definitions and notes see Appendix A Department for Education school number 878-3454 This school's age range of children 4-11 (2-11 including Early Years pro vision) Type of school Primary, academy Admissions authority The Alumnis Multi-Academy Trust Normal round Published Admission Number Reception 2021-22 10 Linked school which gives admissions priority to Great Torrington School children transferring from this school Linked early years setting whose children have None priority when transferring to this school Designated religious character Yes - there is no admissions priority according to faith.
-Admissions catchment area Yes Supplementary Information Form Yes - if seeking priority for an excep tional need to attend this school; Appendix B
+Troy in crimation for dominations and notes see tpportaint / t Department for Education school number 878-3454 This school's age range of children 4-11; there is also Early Years prov ision from 2 Type of school Primary, academy Admissions authority The Alumnis Multi-Academy Trust Normal round Published Admission Number Reception 2021-22 10 Linked school which gives admissions priority to Great Torrington School 1 children transferring from this school - Linked early years setting whose children have None priority when transferring to this school Designated religious character Yes - there is no admissions priority according to faith.
+Admissions catchment area Yes Supplementary Information Form Yes - if seeking priority for an exce ptional need to attend this school; Appendix B

-Applications Normal round into Reception In-Year Where to apply devon.cc/admissionsonline or with a devon.cc/admissionsonline or with a paper form at devon.cc/admissions paper form at devon.cc/admissions or or from the school office from the school office When to apply 15 November 2020 to from 1 June 2021 for Years 1 to 6 15 January 2021 from 1 September 2021 for Reception When places are offered on 16 April 2021 In response to each application When to appeal against from 14 May 2021 After refusal refusal
+Applications Normal round into Reception In-Year Where to apply devon.cc/admissionsonline or with a devon.cc/admissionsonline or with a paper form at devon.cc/admissions paper form at devon.cc/admissions or or from the school office from the school office When to apply 15 November 2020 to from 1 June 2021 for Years 1 to 6 15 January 2021 2 from 1 September 2021 for Reception When places are offered on 16 April 2021 In response to each application When to appeal against from 14 May 2021 After refusal refusal

-Policy determined on 4 February 2020 Consultation period 1 November 2019 to 3 January 2020 Contact for the admissions authority Rachael Sharpe Amendments
+Policy determined on 4 February 2020 Consultation period 1 November 2019 to 3 January 2020 Contact for the admissions authority Rachael Sharpe, Headteacher Amendments Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.